smford/eeh-esp32-rfid/README.md

 - Metrics collected in influxdb/telegraf: system temp, access granted, wifi signal strength, and whether actual device being used (still to come)
 - NTP Time synchronisation
 - Support tls web api calls using json
+- Integration with Discord - "Laser has been fired!" when laser is being used,  or "!laser status" like commands to query the status of the device

 ## Pin Out